ibexa/documentation-developer/docs/guide/data_migration/importing_data.md

 To use the Location ID of the folder, which is created automatically by the system, you can use a [reference](migration_management.md#references).
-In this case you assign the `parent_folder_location_id` reference name to the Location ID and then use it when creating the article.
+In this case you assign the `parent_folder_location_id` reference name to the Location ID, and then use it when creating the article.

 ``` yaml hl_lines="15 24"